Rakshithac183/CloudLabs-SEED/Software Security/Environment Variables and Attacks/Environment-Variables-and-Attacks.md

 ![Update myls to set-UID program](./media/task6-step-17-update-myls-setuid.png)

 **Step 18**.
-Return to the previous tab (manipulated tab) and run the commands below to check if it will search for myls file.
+Return to the previous tab (Manipulated tab) and run the commands below to check if it will search for myls file.

 ```
 $ ./myls